Are you OK with cookies?

 • regional lead roles

-Senior management includes roles such as band 6-8 heads of functions who lead and manage a variety of areas within the prison such as reducing reoffending, security or residential.
-You can also advance to being a deputy governor and governor.
+Senior management includes roles such as Band 6 to 8 heads of functions who lead and manage a variety of areas within the prison such as reducing reoffending, security or residential.

 There are a range of leadership and talent programmes within HMPPS to help you advance to more senior roles.